mlask2/CSI2470_project/README.txt

 Use Ctrl+Shift+D OR click "Run and Debug" on the left hand sidebar.
 View the code in the terminal below.
 (Bottom of screen)

 4. Using the Application
-Type a message in the client terminal and press Enter.
+Server will ask the client for a NICKNAME.
+Enter the name you wish in the terminal Server will ask for the password.
+The password is "password" Type a message in the client terminal and press Enter.
 The server will process the message and echo it back Repeat the process to test additional messages.